shaloo/docs.arcana/docs/about-auth/use-cases.md

 ## User Authentication

 * **Plug-and-Play Auth**: Onboard users with a single line of code.
-Call `connect` method to bring up plug-and-play login UI that displays the configured Web2 social providers and passwordless login options.
+Call `connect` method to bring up plug-and-play login UI that displays the configured Web2 social OAuth providers, IAM providers and passwordless login options.

-* **Build-your-own-Auth-UI**: Create your own login UX and call `loginWithSocial` method to enable authentication via popular Web2 social providers.
+* **Build-your-own-Auth-UI**: Create your own login UX and call `loginWithSocial` method to enable authentication via popular Web2 social OAuth providers, `loginWithBearer` for IAM providers.
 Use `loginWithLink` (deprecated), `loginWithOTPStart` and `loginWithOTPComplete` methods for onboarding users via the passwordless option.

 * **Customize Onboarding**: Choose which providers/login options are visible to the user at the time of logging into the Web3 application.